William-g7/BC-Cancer-Event-Management-System/README.md

    - Navigate to the frontend directory and install the required packages.
    - Start the frontend application to interact with the backend APIs.

-- This is the landing page of your team.
-- **Team Name:** Puppylover
-- **Team Logo:** Our logo represents the essence of Puppylover with a clean and minimalist design, featuring a playful dog silhouette and paw prints to symbolize our team's shared love for dogs.
-The warm tones and friendly curves reflect our collaborative spirit and enthusiasm for approaching challenges with energy and curiosity.
-- **Team Description:** We are the Puppylover team, united by our shared passion for dogs.
-Our team of four brings together a diverse set of skills, and we aim to approach each challenge with the same enthusiasm and teamwork that we admire in our furry friends.
-Just like puppies, we are energetic, curious, and always ready to learn and grow!

 ## Team Members
 | Image | Name | Email |
 |-------|------|-------|